All Episodes

 But in politics, you can't get anywhere with people hating you.

-I mean, I I could have 30% of the people thinking I'm the Zodiac killer, and it's not going to stop them from listening.
+I mean, I could have 30% of the people thinking I'm the Zodiac killer, and it's not going to stop them from listening.

 May even make them want to listen more.

-But in politics, you're running for president and they tell people that you're the zodiac killer that your dad was there with Lee Harvey Oswald.
+But in politics, you're running for president and they tell people that you're the Zodiac killer, that your dad was there with Lee Harvey Oswald.

-I mean, uh they I know they agreed, I know that family understood what we're getting into here, but there's always a but.
+I know that family understood what we're getting into here, but there's always a but.

-Well, here's the here's look the point.
+Well, here's the, here's the, look, the point.

 I don't know.

-We could maybe ask Senator Cruz about it sometime.
+Maybe ask Senator Cruz about it sometime.

-But point is that along with Cruz's defeat comes the cheerful hammering of nails into the coffin that will bury conservatism.
+But the point is that along with Cruz's defeat comes the cheerful hammering of nails into the coffin that will bury conservatism.

 And I'm sorry, conservatism is not buried after that.